vgcrld/boo/bin/hackerlaw/readme.md

 This little Go app embeds everything you need for a webserver into a single package/executable.

-This was code yonked from the following [website](https://hackandsla.sh/posts/2021-06-18-embed-vuejs-in-go/#updates)
+This was code yoinked from the following [website](https://hackandsla.sh/posts/2021-06-18-embed-vuejs-in-go/#updates)
 ## Build

 First, `cd hackerlaw/frontend` and run